JakeWharton/jakewharton.com/_posts/2019-09-25-r8-optimization-class-reflection-and-forced-inlining.md

 }
 ```

-This rule forces the `getClass().getSimpleName()` calls to be moved from the library code to each call site.
+This causes the `getClass().getSimpleName()` calls to be moved from the library code to each call site.

 ```diff
  @Override void onCreate(Bundle savedInstanceState) {